Ashwini607/Timer/README.md

 The modified file has saved with name of "rsparlmem" .

+for modification in file you will go to the following location in rsparql fiel present inside bin folder of Apache-Jena directory:

+# ---- Setup
+JVM_ARGS=${JVM_ARGS:--Xmx4096M}
+you will change it if your query has requirement of more Jena Virtual Machine space requirement.
+This change should be according to your computer machine not beyond their memory.

 So you would have to keep this file inside the bin folder of Apache-Jena directory .

 # How to run the timer bash file?